trustlines-protocol/tl-dev-docs/relay/getting_started/docker.md

 ### Generate keys

-The relay server either needs a parity node with an unlocked account or it needs a key to sign transactions itself.
+The relay server either needs a OpenEthereum node with an unlocked account or it needs a key to sign transactions itself.
 We will use the latter method.